Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

  * GitHub Icon displayed that directs to GitHub Profile

 Description:<br>
-GitHub Repositpry information will be displayed in the footer.
+GitHub Repository information will be displayed in the footer.
 This should contain the site owners GitHub user name and an icon that when clicked will direct to the owners GitHub page.

 ### **The Skeleton Plane**